gazebosim/docs/harmonic/install_osx.md

 # Binary Installation on MacOS

-All the Harmonic binaries are available in Catalina and BigSur using the [homebrew package manager](https://brew.sh/).
+All the Harmonic binaries are available in Big Sur and Monterey using the [homebrew package manager](https://brew.sh/).

 The homebrew tool can be installed using: